-The Commons works with researchers across disciplines to build collaborations around Health.
-Beginning in Summer 2020, the Health Humanities and Arts Research Collaborative
+The Commons works with researchers across disciplines to build collaborations.
+With partners across departments and with KU Medical Center, The Commons launched the Health Humanities and Arts Research Collaborative in Summer 2020.

 The Collaborative is based out of The Commons, directed by Emily Ryan (email@example.com).
 The initiative is a collaboration by Tamara Falicov, Associate Dean for Research, Arts and Humanities, College Dean’s office; Katie Rhine, Geography & Atmospheric Science and African & African-American Studies; and Teri Kennedy, Associate Dean, Interprofessional Practice, Education, Policy, and Research, KU School of Nursing, KU Medical Center.